 Before they were engaged, the two envisioned an elaborate destination wedding in Cabo.
 But as planning got underway, the stress of the process overshadowed the intimate ceremony they longed to experience.
 So they contacted Simply Eloped in NYC and decided to combine their upcoming trip to the Big Apple with an unforgettable adventure of a wedding.
 They envisioned exchanging vows tucked in the verdant sanctuary of Central Park, inspiring Janessa from Simply Eloped to recommend The Treehouse of Dreaming for their ceremony.
 Soon enough, the swift arrangements fell into place.

 Their big day developed into nothing short of an iconic NYC celebration—incorporating the city’s beautiful fall foliage, the excitement of the NYC marathon, and one of the area’s most well-known romantic restaurants.
 But one of the biggest adventures occurred before Jenn even made it to the wedding.
 As she approached her awaiting groom—wedding dress and all—her cab became trapped in a bumper-to-bumper traffic.
 So in movie-like fashion, she leapt out of the car and hustled across the city to Central Park.
 As she ran, New Yorkers and tourists cheered her on, yelling congratulations as she wove through the crowds.
-But since the park is quite the expansive labyrinth, she jumped back into a cab, making it to her awaiting fiancé in time.
+But since Central Park is quite the expansive labyrinth, she jumped back into a cab, making it to her awaiting fiancé in time.

 The site of him waiting on the hill of the park—violinist and officiant standing by—is an image she’ll never forget.
 At last, surrounded by the stunning autumn sights of NYC in the fall, Michael and Jenn said their “I Do’s” beneath the vines of the rustic treehouse, serenaded by the music of a New York violinist.
 A nearby trumpet player added music to the park’s afternoon, and welcomed Jenn and Michael to dance an impromptu first dance to his melody.